ChillarAnand/avilpage.com/2022/11/common-crawl-laptop-extract-subset.md

 """
 ```

-### Improving Performance

-#### Faster Downloads

-I have used Macbook M1 with local ISP to download and extract the index.
+I have used Macbook M1 with local ISP(Internet Service Provider) to download and extract the index.
 It took around 7 minutes to download a single file and 2 minutes to extract the data.
 To process 300 index files, it takes ~2 days.

 Let's see how we can speed it up.

+### Improving Performance

+#### Faster Downloads

 My Wi-Fi speed is ~4MBps when downloading the index file.
 To download faster, I have created t2.micro(free-tier) EC2 instance on AWS.
 In this machine, download speed is ~10MBps.
 We can use other instances, but I am trying to use only free resources.
 In this machine, single file download is taking ~3 minutes.